antoineMoPa/shadergif/doc/docs/Development/Server.md

+# With Docker

+    git clone https://github.com/antoineMoPa/shadergif.git # (You can also clone with ssh) cd shadergif

+    docker build -t shadergif .
+	docker run -p 3000:3000 -v $(pwd):/editable/shadergif -it shadergif

+Note: Docker has many problems with files, symlinks, shared folders and usability in general on Windows.
+I'd recommend to install Ubuntu or Debian in a VirtualBox VM to avoid most problems.

+# Without Docker: Installing and running the dev server

 Shadergif is a rails app.
 The instructions here are for Debian-like operating systems.

 If you don't have Debian or a Debian-like operating system, you could set up a virtual machine